-If helping people is your passion, then U.S. Career Institute's Social Work Program may be right for you!
-The program is designed to give you the personal and professional skills needed to secure an entry-level position in the social work industry.
+The program is designed to give graduates the personal and professional skills needed to secure an entry-level position in the social work industry.
 Specifically, graduates of the program will be able to:

 - A. Demonstrate key social work skills. - B. Assess important policies that affect the social work profession. - C. Effectively communicate, both verbally and in writing, to supervisors, co-workers and clients in the social work context. - D. Apply critical thinking skills to address problems in social work settings. - E. Exhibit culturally competent business ethics, confidentiality and professionalism. - F. Research and evaluate behavior and apply behavior modification techniques in social work scenarios. - G. Respect diversity regardless of race, sexual orientation, disability, age, gender, ethnicity or class. - H. Apply social work skills gained in the program to a real-world practicum.